-SUBCONTRACTS FOR CHANGE ORDER ITEMS

-Subcontracts for change order items will need to be submitted on a modified version of the subcontract request form.
+SUBCONTRACTS FOR CHANGE ORDER Subcontracts for change order items will need to be submitted on a modified version of the subcontract request form.
 The prime contractor shall use the TC-63-35CO (Exhibit 9010) for these subcontracts.

-SPECIALTY ITEM WORK

-Specialty item work that may be accomplished by contractors that are certified for that item, but not necessarily prequalified by the Department, will not require a submission of a subcontract.
-For example, if a project had a rest area as part of the project, the drywall contractor would be considered a specialty contractor.
-The Department doesn't prequalify for that, but the contractor would be certified to do the work.
+SPECIALTY ITEM WORK Specialty item work that may be accomplished by contractors that are certified for that item, but not necessarily prequalified by the Department, will negative a submitted of a submitted by the Department, certified for that item, but not necessarily prequalified by the Department, will require a submission of a subcontract.
+The prime contractor should submit evidence of experience performing the requested work items for the specialty subcontractor with the subcontract request.

-SPECIALTY ITEM WORK (CONT.)

-For specialty items, the prime contractor will be indicated as performing the work items in SiteManager.
-Payment for specialty items of work will require a closure report submitted through the prime contractor to the section engineer.

-DBE

-SUBCONTRACTS

-The prime contractor shall send DBE subcontracts directly to the Division of Construction Procurement prior to the award of a contract.
+Specialty Item Work (cont.)
+The submittal should include company personnel and equipment used for the work.
+The Director of the Division of Construction will review and determine whether to approve or disapprove the request.
+DBE SUBCONTRACTS The prime contractor shall send DBE subcontracts directly to the Division of Construction Procurement prior to the award of a contract.